MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/get-started-with-deployment-pipelines.md

    >[!NOTE]
    >If the workspace isn't assigned to your organization's capacity, or to your PPU capacity, you'll get a notification to [assign it to a capacity](/power-bi/enterprise/service-admin-premium-manage#assign-a-workspace-to-a-capacity).

 1. Set your deployment pipeline’s structure by defining the required stages for your deployment pipeline.
-By default, the most common stages are presented, but you can add new ones, remove some, or rename them.
-Select **+Add** to add another stage, delete stages, or rename them by typing a new name in the box.
+By default, the pipeline has three stages named *Development*, *Test*, and *Production*.
+You can accept this default structure or change the number of stages and their names.
+You can have anywhere between 2-10 stages in a pipeline.
+To add, remove, or rename stages, select **+Add**.
 Select **Create** when you're done.

    :::image type="content" source="media/get-started-with-deployment-pipelines/customize-pipeline.png" alt-text="Screenshot of the customize pipeline dialog.
 The Add and delete options are outlined, as is the name of the development stage.":::